snajjar/cardano-shell-docker/README.md

-# Cardano-shell-docker: docker-based image to run a stakepool
+# Cardano-shell-docker: docker-based image to run a Cardano Stake Pool

 Cardano-shell-docker is an collection of utilities to simplify access to cardano-node and cardano-cli from a docker environment.
 No need to install from source, with specific version of ghc, libsodium and other specific libraries and build tools that might hard to build on your system, or that could break your package manager dependencies.